enthdegree/cicada/DESIGN_NOTES.md

 The verifier knows and trusts the signer's public key.
 From this recording the listener recovers a transcript of the speech, and all the payloads.
 The listener checks segments of the transcript to see if they match the payloads.

-## Challenges

-- what if it sounds annoying
-- what if the data that gets signed is not representative of what we want[1]
-- what if they talk too fast and words get dropped
-- what if an attacker/spoofer can find speech with similar sound signature
-- robustness is a challenge.
-Successful payload recovery is really sensitive to how things are being recorded and the environment (channel nastiness, impulse noise).

 # Channel